There are some email marketing haters out there.

 And then, you need to nurture those leads so you can turn them into sales and happy customers.

 Now think about it…

 What are emails?

-What are email broadcasts to subscribers?
+And what are email broadcasts to your subscribers?

 That’s lead nurturing.